REGULAR SPRING AND FALL WORKSHOPS!

 In general, I run these as a support group, rather than a critique group.
 The essential idea is to give the basic instruction to get started and keep going on writing your stories.
 You can ask for comments if you want.
 Otherwise everyone just nods and applauds or provides helpful, supportive hurrahs.

-The workshops take place at several locations, spring and fall, in Saratoga County, New York and beyond and most recently on-line through the Adirondack Center for Writing.
-Most groups also have an interim writing group that gathers between the workshop sessions when I’m not teaching.
+The workshops take place at several locations, spring and fall, in Saratoga County, New York and beyond.
+Most groups also have an interim writing group that gathers between the workshop sessions when I’m not leading.
 Also connect with your local library to see if they have a writing group.

 I also run private groups upon request.

 Also possible are short (one- or two-hour) introductory presentations for groups interested in knowing more about the process.
-The cost varies depending on time and travel, but start at $100.
+The cost varies depending on time and travel, but start at $100 an hour.

-The Adirondack Center for Writing offers on-line workshops and sometimes I am one of the instructors.
+The Adirondack Center for Writing offers on-line workshops.
 For more information, please contact Adirondack Center for Writing

 PLEASE CONTACT THE LOCATIONS BELOW FOR MORE INFORMATION, DIRECTIONS AND TO RESERVE A PLACE IN THE CLASS.